pyomeca/ezc3d/README.md

 >
 > `BUILD_EXAMPLE` If you want (`TRUE`) or not (`FALSE`) to build the C++ example.
 Default is `TRUE`.
 >
-> `BUILD_TESTS` If you want (`ON`) or not (`OFF`) to build the tests of the project.
-Please note that this will download gtest (https://github.com/google/googletest).
+> `BUILD_TESTS` If you want `ON` or not `OFF` to build the tests of the project.
+Please note that this will automatically download gtest (https://github.com/google/googletest).
 Default is `OFF`.
 >
 > `BUILD_DOC` If you want (`ON`) or not (`OFF`) to build the documentation of the project.
 Default is `OFF`.
 >
 > `BINDER_PYTHON3` If you want (`ON`) or not (`OFF`) to build the Python binder.
 Default is `OFF`.
 >
 > `Python3_EXECUTABLE`  If `BINDER_PYTHON3` is set to `ON` then this variable should point to the Python executable.
 This python should have *SWIG* and *Numpy* installed with it.
-This variable should be found automatically, but anaconda seems to find the base prior to the actual environment, so one should gives attention to that particular variable.
+This variable should be found automatically, but Anaconda finds the base prior to the actual environment, so one should gives attention to that particular variable.
 >
 > `SWIG_EXECUTABLE`  If `BINDER_PYTHON3` is set to `ON` then this variable should point to the SWIG executable.
-This variable should be found automatically.
+This variable will be found automatically if `Python3_EXECUTABLE` is properly set.
 >
 > `BINDER_MATLAB` If you want (`ON`) or not (`OFF`) to build the MATLAB binder.
 Default is `OFF`.
 >
 > `MATLAB_ROOT_DIR` If `BINDER_MATLAB` is set to `ON` then this variable should point to the root path of MATLAB directory.
 Please note that the MATLAB binder is based on MATLAB R2018a API and won't compile on earlier versions.
 This variable should be found automatically, except on Mac where the value should manually be set to the MATLAB in the App folder.
 >
-> `MATLAB_ezc3d_INSTALL_DIR` If `BINDER_MATLAB` is set to `ON` then this variable should point to the path where you want to install EZC3D.
-Typically, this is {MY DOCUMENTS}/MATLAB.
+> `MATLAB_ezc3d_INSTALL_DIR` If `BINDER_MATLAB` is set to `ON` then this variable should point to the path where you want to install ezc3d.
+Typically, this is `{MY DOCUMENTS}/MATLAB`.
 The default value is the toolbox folder of MATLAB.
 Please note that if you leave the default value, you will probably need to grant administrator rights to the installer.

 # How to use
 The aim of EZC3D is to be, indeed, eazy to use.
 Still, it is a C++ library and therefore requires some time to adapt.
 This section aims to help you level up as fast as possible, in order to enjoy EZC3D as fast as possible.